WEBINAR

 Preventing XSS requires proper input validation, output encoding, and awareness of where user input is reflected within the HTML context.
 Today, we'll cover best practices to prevent a reflective XSS attack to help developers protect their applications from the risks posed by this attack.

-What is Reflected XSS?
+What is a Reflected XSS attack?

-Reflected XSS is a type of Cross-Site Scripting where the malicious script is injected via user input and immediately reflected back in the web page’s response.
+Reflected XSS is a type of Cross-Site Scripting attack where the malicious script is injected via user input and immediately reflected back in the web page’s response.
 This occurs when input is improperly validated and included in the output without proper encoding.

 Finding the Reflected Input Parameter